galacticcouncil/hydration-docs/docs/howto_trade.md

 Click on `Connect wallet` **(1 in image above)** and connect to your preferred Polkadot wallet.
 After that, select your account.

 ## 03 Execute a Trade
-The HydraDX Trade UI allows you to intuitively execute a trade:
+The Hydration Trade UI allows you to intuitively execute a trade:

 * Select the pair of tokens you intend to trade **(2)**;
 * Enter the amount of tokens for the trade **(3)**.